The right way to gift a car this holiday season

 How to present a car as a gift and keep it a secret

-There’s no wrong way to wrap up a car, like the always classic red car bow, of course.
+There’s no wrong way to wrap up a car, though putting a giant red bow on top is a classic.
 You could also put the keys in a jewelry box, though you could inadvertently dash expectations if you’re gifting it to your partner and you’re not married.

 Consider the lucky giftee’s personality and what they’d respond to the most.
 You’ll find few wrong turns when giving the gift of a car.